| | |

 regain, very quickly, through their innate cognitive-code learning skills

+a new language much more easily.
 Q: Which General Pedagogical Technique (method) do you

+favor?
 A: In my opinion, students cannot learn a second

 language through one procedure.
 Since language is a complex system, which